cogentcore/core/docs/content/advanced/icons.md

 # Custom icons

 You can add custom icons to your app using icongen, a part of the `core generate` tool.
 Custom icons are typically placed in a `cicons` (custom icons) directory.
-In it, you add all of your custom SVG icon files and a file with the following code:
+In it, you can add all of your custom SVG icon files and an `icons.go` file with the following code:

 ```go
 package cicons